kingsleycj/simbi-bot/README.md

 ﻿# SIMBI Web3 Telegram Bot

 ## Overview
-The SIMBI Web3 Telegram Bot is a decentralized study companion that integrates blockchain technology to reward users for learning.
-Built with Node.js and Ethereum (Base Sepolia), it offers quiz-based learning with token rewards and NFT achievements.
+The SIMBI Web3 Telegram Bot is a decentralized study companion that integrates blockchain technology to reward users for learning with an AI Chat with SIMBI.
+Built with Node.js and Ethereum (Base Sepolia), it offers quiz-based learning with token rewards and NFT achievements, amongst other features.

 ## Features